wilpar4813/noteTaker/README.md

 ## Credits and acknowledgments

 Special thanks to the Instructors and Staff at the UNC Coding Bootcamp.
-I had to pull all resources this week to make it through.

 ## Site Updates

 * Verion 1.0.0 Released February 1st, 2020